christina-ml/fend-landing-page/README.md

 ## Navigation

-To do: Navigation is built dynamically as an unordered list.
+Navigation is built dynamically as an unordered list.

 ## Section Active State

-To do: Make it clear which section is being viewed while scrolling through the page
+Make it clear which section is being viewed while scrolling through the page

 ## Scroll to Anchor

-To do: Make it so when clicking an item from the navigation menu, the link scrolls to the appropriate section.
+Make it so when clicking an item from the navigation menu, the link scrolls to the appropriate section.

 # Additional Content (not required)

+Added a back to top image link at the end of all the sections.
+When you click it, the page scrolls back to the top.

+Added a CSS animation to shift the active section to the left/right

 ## Back to Top